3 Aberdeen Street Perth

 TLILIC2005 - Licence to operate a boom-type elevating work platform (boom length 11 metres or more)

+Participants need a strong command of the English language to successfully complete the written and practical components of this course.
 Before you enrol, ensure you review the detailed course instructions, Click Here

 Topics included in this course are:

 To access the detailed unit guide, Click Here